 Users can easily view inherent risk and residual risk ratings to begin due diligence.

-ProcessUnity Vendor Risk Management helps organizations to score inherent risk and determine which third parties carry meaningful risk that requires more than a cursory review, through the following:
+ProcessUnity Vendor Risk Management helps organizations to score inherent risk and determine critical vendor criteria through the following:

 ProcessUnity VRM has built-in simple, standardized questionnaires that helps to determine whether or not the vendor requires deeper due diligence, consisting of a set of internal yes/no questions in which affirmative answers add a pre-defined number of points to a risk score.

-An intelligent intake process acknowledges differences in risk that merit different degrees of review, prioritizes the vendors who require further investigation and reduces costly and time-consuming analyst input.
-Intake automation also helps to streamline processes, ensuring that all vendors have been properly assessed to the required level.
+An intelligent intake process acknowledges differences in third–party risk that merit different degrees of review, prioritizes the vendors who require further investigation and reduces costly and time-consuming analyst input.
+Intake automation also helps to streamline processes, ensuring that all vendor risk assessments occur at the required level.

 Request a Demo